 and were replaced by large deserts in the interior of Pangaea.
 It

-as seed "ferns", primitive conifers, and ginkgoes, became
+("seed ferns"), primitive conifers, and ginkgoes, became

 A large area of west Texas and southeast New Mexico was a shallow sea, the Permian Basin, which was periodically flooded with seawater from a narrow channel to the south.
 Great thicknesses of sediments and salt and gypsum beds were deposited there.
 This is now oil country, and the salt beds are being exploited for the long-term storage of nuclear waste.

-between the high terrain to east and west, with river valleys
+equator, located between the higher terrain to the east and the

 Permian Basin.
-Extensive marine and
+Extensive marine and continental sedimentary beds

-continental sedimentary beds were laid down, and Permian beds are now exposed over more than
+were laid down, and Permian beds are now exposed over more than

 13% of the area of New Mexico.